-Fiscal 2022 cyber security investments were mainly focused on third party vulnerability and penetration testing, cyber security program maturity improvements, additional staffing and augmenting our operational technology security capabilities.
+Fiscal 2023 cyber security investments were mainly focused on third party vulnerability and penetration testing, cyber security program maturity improvements, additional staffing and continued augmentation of our operational technology security capabilities.
+Additionally, a third-party incident response firm was retained to assist in major events, and a new service has been added through a company that specializes in the collection, processing, analysis and dissemination of threat intelligence.